 Cloakrooms often lack space for toiletries.
 This handy caddy attaches to the wall and has a rail for a towel too, so the basin remains uncluttered, hoorah!
 Attaching a slim shelf to the wall above will also provide you with space for your prettier trinkets too.

 Add tall cabinets either side of a vanity unit in a bathroom.
 Not only will they frame the unit nicely, but they'll provide lots of extra storage.
-These cabinets started life as simple Ikea bookcases but have been given a smart lick of paint and fluted glass film, too.
+Look to Ikea hacks to DIY your own budget bathroom ideas, by adapting simple bookcases into cabinets with a smart lick of paint and fluted glass film.

 Finding the right vanity unit for a bathroom can be tricky, but actually almost any piece of furniture can be upcycled to house your basin.
 Here an old school desk has had a hole cut in it to make space for the plumbing and pipes.

 Dirty old grout getting you down?
-Then update it.
+Then learn how to grout tiles and update it.
 Instead of a plain white grout, pick a colour that contrasts with your wall tiles – so if you have a white metro tile, try a black or a grey grout.
-Not only does it seriously up the style stakes, it's also much easier to keep looking clean.
+Not only does these budget bathroom ideas seriously up the style stakes, it's also much easier to keep looking clean.
 Happy days!

 If space in your bathroom is tight (or even if it's not!) a mirror will make a room seem larger and boost natural light.
 Ideally place it opposite the window.
 Go for a black frame or Crittall-style window effect for a contemporary look, and accentuate with monochrome accessories.